SBTI-IT/elms/README.md

 * Attached POPI Act disclaimer

 ## On the pipeline
-* Mobile application with AI integrations
+* Mobile application
-* Calendar and events integrations
+* Localized calendar and events integrations
-* Some UI changes
+* Few UI changes on the web application

 ## Links